rishabhpurohit/rishabhpurohit.github.io/README.md

 <!--- 🤔 I’m looking for help with Algos-->
 <!--- 💬 Ask me about ML & DL-->
 <!-- 📫 How to reach me: -->
-⚡ Fun fact: Witcher III's Incredible Amount Of Content Is Partially Due To Tons Of Pushbacks (5,000 bugs after the initial playthrough)
+⚡ Fun fact: Anime dominates the world of animation. **Over 60%** of the animated content in the world are actually anime!